invertase/stripe-firebase-extensions/firestore-stripe-subscriptions/POSTINSTALL.md

 When a user is deleted in Firebase Authentication the extension will delete their customer object in Stripe which will immediately cancel all subscriptions for the user.

-The extension will not delete any data from the Cloud Firestore.
-Should you wish to the customer data from Cloud Firestore, you can use the [Delete User Data](https://firebase.google.com/products/extensions/delete-user-data) extension built by the Firebase team.
+The extension will not delete any data from your Cloud Firestore.
+Should you wish to delete the customer data from Cloud Firestore, you can use the [Delete User Data](https://firebase.google.com/products/extensions/delete-user-data) extension built by the Firebase team.

 ### Monitoring